gierens/yubipi/README.md

 [BC337](https://www.futurlec.com/Datasheet/Transistor/BC337.pdf)
 has an output capacitance of 15 pF.
 This is too much for triggering the YubiKey.
 A [C1815](https://www.futurlec.com/Datasheet/Transistor/C1815.pdf) with only 2 pF should work just fine.
-Note however that its contact order is ECB (Emitter, Collector, Base).

 All in all you will be needing the following components to build the circuit: